The Vagaries of Slum Tourism and Disaster Tourism:

-People are always re-affirming, testing, enhancing–trying to increase their sense of self-worth, self-esteem, and, in general, their own sense of comfort in their own selves, their own beings.
+People are always re-affirming, testing, enhancing—trying to increase their sense of self-worth, self-esteem, and, in general, their own sense of comfort in their own selves, their own beings.
 For most of us, this is, of course, a very normal thing.
 We all like to feel better about ourselves.
 One way we do this, of course, is to constantly compare ourselves to others.
-The famous (or infamous) Jones effect is how we are often depicted as comparing ourselves to the Joneses . . . the hypothetical people next door to us whom society maintains that we must conform to, be like, not deviate far from, etc.
+The famous (or infamous) Jones effect is how we are often depicted as comparing ourselves to the Joneses… the hypothetical people right next door to us whom society maintains that we must conform to, be like, not deviate far from, etc.

-I think that, in some manner of speaking, slum tourism affords us the opportunity to see and experience others less fortunate than ourselves in a way that has the effect of reinforcing our images and senses of ourselves.
-If you have less than I have or suffer more than I do or are in a generally worse state of being than I am, then, does that not cause us to reflect upon ourselves as being better off, happier, luckier, and so on.
+I think that, in some manner of speaking, slum tourism affords us the opportunity to see and experience others less fortunate than ourselves in a way that has the effect of reinforcing our desired self-images and senses of ourselves.
+If you have less than I have or suffer more than I do or are in a generally worse state of being than I am, then, does that not cause us to reflect upon ourselves as being better off, happier, luckier, and so on?
 In a way, it enables us to be in a position to ‘count our lucky stars’ so to speak.
-In any manner of ways, if we can just feel a little better about ourselves, that can contribute to our own increased feelings of self-worth.
+In any number of ways, if we can just feel a little better about ourselves, that can contribute to our own increased feelings of self-worth.